-These tables and schedules can also be applied on a granular level too, but having a general idea how everything should play out will help you and your team stay on task without getting overwhelmed.
+These tables and schedules can also be applied on a granular level too, but having a general idea of how everything should play out will help you and your team stay on task without getting overwhelmed.

 Your Marketing Plan and What Success Means for You

 With everything we covered, it should give you a path to success for your game and studio.
-Before you start tackling your indie game marketing plan head on though, there is one final thought to consider and that’s how you ultimately define success.
+Before you start tackling your indie game marketing plan head-on though, there is one final thought to consider and that’s how you ultimately define success.